-In Australia we need to be mindful of the impact of sustainability and social screens in a markets that by world standards, is small and very concentrated on a small number of very large companies.
+In Australia, we need to be mindful of the impact of sustainability and social screens in markets that by world standards, is small and very concentrated on a small number of very large companies.

 For instance, excluding carbon-intensive energy, materials and utility stocks from an Australian share portfolio over the 28 years from 1990 would have led to a portfolio that looked significantly different to the whole market at times.

 This difference, known as ‘tracking error’ can be reduced by reducing our exposure to Australian shares.
 In other words, the less our bias to domestic shares, the less likely we are of straying a long way from the index; more importantly, the less our home bias, the greater the portfolio’s reduction in emissions.